-- Click in the workspace to add the View Port.
-2 - 3 Select a background color and click Change. - Uncheck Border Enabled if you do not want the borders to display.
+- 1 Select the Add Control tab , click . then click in the screen - 2 Click in the workspace to add the View Port. - 3 Select a background color and click Change. - 4 Uncheck Border Enabled if you do not want the borders to display.